JOINT RESEARCH ACTIVITIES WITH INTERNATIONAL IMPACT

 Building a bridge between basic and clinical research

 We aim at linking our insights in basic science to the causes and processes underlying ageing-associated diseases, which affect a growing proportion of people in our ageing society.
-Cooperating with partners with clinical background like local university clinics or pharmaceutical companies allows us to bridge basic and clinical research, to establish and share common facilities and to foster translation for the benefit of our society.
+Cooperating with partners with clinical background like local university clinics allows us to bridge basic and clinical research, to establish and share common facilities and to foster translation for the benefit of our society.

 In many of our projects we collaborate with international partners to join our experience, knowledge, and skills - and thus make progress to achieve important results.